A Taste of Cabo: Traditional Mexican Dishes & Recipes

 The Unique Dishes at Sirena del Mar

 If you’ve visited us at Sirena del Mar in Cabo San Lucas, you know there’s great treats of all kinds to remember.
 From ceviche by the beach to fresh snapper for dinner, our gourmet team at Estrella Restaurant regularly whips up amazing seafood creations for you to enjoy from sunrise to sunset.
-We also love to create a unique twist on authentic meals and innovate on classic flavors for our guests.
+We also love to create a unique twist on traditional Mexican dishes and innovate on classic flavors for our guests.
 One of these creative masterpieces includes our tuna tartare.
 To help you remember the great times on your trip and bring a little taste of Cabo home, try out the recipe for this great dish from Executive Chef Omar Visaiz.

 Tuna Tartare Recipe

 2 tablespoons canola oil

 8 ounces Ahi tuna steaks